dhis2/dhis2-java-client/README.md

 # DHIS 2 Java Client

 DHIS 2 API client for Java.
 The client allows you to create, update and retrieve information from DHIS 2.
-The client is compatible with Java 8 and later versions.
+The client is compatible with Java 8 and later JDK versions.

 ## Getting started